-When buying a new home, a home inspection is an essential step to help find out if the home you have your eye on is up to code and ready to be purchased.
+When buying a new home, a home inspection is an essential step to help determine if the home you have your eye on is up to code and ready to be purchased.
 While you’re not required to have a home inspection, it can provide key insights into your potential property and can help protect your investment.
-Then, wrapping up your inspection can bring you one step closer to reaching an agreement and moving into your dream home.

 What is a home inspection?

-A home inspection is the examination of a home's condition to uncover any potential issues.
-While an inspection is optional, it can benefit you in the long run and show you exactly what the home may need.
+A home inspection assesses the property’s condition.
+While an inspection is optional, it can benefit you in the long run and show you exactly what repairs or improvements the home may need.

 What is in a home inspection report?